9 Alternative Facts Our Parents Told Us About Money — and the Honest Truth

-They build your credit and simplify budget tracking, and many also offer cash-back or travel rewards.
+The plastic cards build your credit and simplify budget tracking.
+Many also offer cash-back or travel rewards.

-That being said, they’re not for everyone.
-If you can’t use a credit card responsibly — and only charge what you can pay off each month — then your parents were right: You should avoid credit cards for now.
+That said, we know credit cards aren’t for everyone.
+If you won’t use a credit card responsibly -- only charging what you can pay off each month -- then your parents were right: You should avoid credit cards for now.

 The key to a successful life, according to our parents?